giridhar7632/Three.js/05-responsive-design.md

 > The **aliasing effect** is the appearance of jagged edges or "jaggies"(also known as stair-stepped lines) on edges and objects (rendered using pixels).

-We can turn on anti-aliasing by setting `antialias` property of the `WebGLRenderer` to `true`, by default it is se to `false`.
+We can turn on anti-aliasing by setting `antialias` property of the `WebGLRenderer` to `true`, by default it is set to `false`.
 Here, we will set the `antialias` parameter to `true`:

 ```js
 const renderer = new WebGLRenderer({ antialias: true })
 renderer.physicallyCorrectLights = true
 ```

 The property `physicallyCorrectLights` tells Three.js whether to use physically correct lighting mode.
 Default is `false`.
-Setting it to `true` will help increase in detail of the object.
+Setting it to `true` will help increase the detail of the object.